Efficient Input-Constrained Impulsive Optimal Control of Linear Systems with Application to Spacecraft Relative Motion: Performance and Validation

 These states are functions of the classical Keplerian orbital elements of circular two-body motion of the target and chaser spacecraft.
-Notably, they represent relative motion in terms of integration constants and convert the system to its Jordan canonical form.
-The linearized equations of motion under this state representation are given by

-Here, $n\triangleq \sqrt{\frac{\mu}{a^3}}$ is the orbital mean motion defined based on the planetary gravitational constant ($\mu = 398,600.4418 \text{km}^3/\text{s}^2$ for Earth) and the semi-major axis of the orbit ($a = [6538,8378] $ km for LEO).
-Additionally, $u_0$ is the initial mean argument of latitude, which is set to $0$ for all ensuing examples.
-Under these equations of motion, the state transition matrix is simply
+The linearized equations of motion under this state are of Jordan form and can be found in \cite{koenigdynamics} along with transformation matrices to RTN frame cartesian state.
+The ensuing examples use an orbital mean motion of $n=.00113$, consistent with LEO.